TheOdinProject/curriculum/javascript/react-js/hooks.md

 <div class="lesson-content__panel" markdown="1">
 1. The React documentation provides a whole section on hooks.
 Read through all steps [here](https://reactjs.org/docs/hooks-intro.html).
 You can also always refer back to this page if you get stuck.
 The main idea is to understand the concepts, the details come with time.
 2. Now go back to your CV Project and rewrite it using functional components and hooks.
+As always, use the git workflow you learned in [this foundations lesson](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/dom-manipulation) to work on a new feature.

 </div>

 ### Additional Resources